csi-dgist/QoS-Guard/docs/rules/EMP.md

 1. Set the network packet loss to 5% and RTT to a range of 100ms to 500ms.
 2. Transmit 1,000 samples from Publisher to Subscriber.
 3. Decrease the History Depth incrementally for each test run.
+(10 to 1)

 **3. Experimental Observation**